bast/contain-R/README.md

 **On a shared cluster** it might make sense to have one common cache for your group/allocation since your research group might use similar dependencies in their work.
 This way you can save space and install time.

-## How to run this on a cluster

-...

 ## Known problems/ ideas for later